exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 use another signature list for the anchoring transaction.
 This node may create a transaction with the same anchored hash (the same data-output) but another tx-id, and broadcast it to the Bitcoin network.
-Such non-standard transactions present a problem: a new anchoring transaction may be built even if the previous one has not been included yet in any Bitcoin block.
+Such non-standard transactions present a problem because a new anchoring transaction may be built even if the previous one has not been included yet in any Bitcoin block.
 However, there is a chance that this previous transaction or one of its ancestors was mutated by a malicious validator as described above, and the mutated transaction has been committed to the Bitcoin blockchain.
-This would make the previous transaction ineligible for inclusion into the Bitcoin blockchain.
+This would make the original transaction ineligible for inclusion into the Bitcoin blockchain.

 To handle this problem, the consensus is used to select the appropriate previous